 Adventure, by definition, carries a level of risk in terms of ‘uncertainty of outcome,’ and it is impossible and undesirable, to remove all risk from an adventurous activity.
 If you are considering participating in an outdoor adventurous activity, or if you are arranging an activity for young people, you will no doubt want to understand the level of risk inherent in the activity.
 You will also want to satisfy yourself that the likelihood of serious injury, or worse, is reduced to an acceptable level.

 Having assessed the risks, control measures are put in place to reduce the risks to an acceptable level and these accompany the risk assessment.
-For example, amongst other measures, all kayakers will wear buoyancy aids and be accompanied by suitably qualified instructors who can easily deal with a capsize and put the client back in their boat.

 Risk assessments are done at two levels:

 Initially there will be a written document for each activity which identifies the main hazards and the corresponding control measures.

 Secondly, for the duration of the activity, the instructor will do a continuous ‘dynamic’ risk assessment taking into account changing environmental conditions and the individual needs and abilities of the clients.